Tinea%20corporis,%20cruris%20-and-%20pedis Treatment

 Topical Corticosteroids

-- Should only be used in combination w/ antifungal & limited only to confirmed fungal infections in patients suffering from symptomatic inflammation, itching, erythema & burning sensation
+- Should only be used in combination with antifungal and limited only to confirmed fungal infections in patients suffering from symptomatic inflammation, itching, erythema and burning sensation

 - Should be used only in the first few days of treatment